grzegorzdec/midrive-test/exercises/full-stack.md

 ## Spec
 Implement an endpoint to fetch all the lessons and an interface to display the lesson data in a sensible format.
 Use your experience and creativity to guide your design process.

+**Some nice to have features**
+- Display lesson route information on a map
+- Filtering options

 ### `GET` /lessons
 Retrieve a list of all lessons with routes omitted